pombreda/lepl/doc-src/manual/intro-4.rst

 example, in the expression "1 + 2 * 3", "2*3" groups more tightly than the
 addition (so we get 7 and not 9 as the correct result).

-With LEPL this priority is implicit in the parser.
+With Lepl this priority is implicit in the parser.
 Priority is determined by structuring the recursive calls necessary for repeated handling of groups as a series of layers.
 Which is much easier to show than explain in words::